-In order to manage the environmental risks and meet both the corporate and the Government of Canada's environmental and sustainable development goals, the following initiatives continued in the first quarter of 2022-2023:
+In order to manage the environmental risks and meet both the corporate and the Government of Canada's environmental and sustainable development goals, the following initiatives continued in the second quarter of 2022-2023:

-- The characterizations of JCCBI's lands are still underway.
-They will make it possible to determine with greater precision all the actions required for the remediation and/or control of the contaminants during the execution of the projects and thus reduce the risks associated to these issues; - JCCBI participates in the Federal Contaminated Sites Action Plan (FCSAP IV), administered by Environment and Climate Change Canada for the implementation of the mitigation measures to contain/pump or pump/treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) along the St. Lawrence River;

-- + A second annual review of the major environmental and sustainable development activities for 2021-2022 was filed internally by the Environment and Sustainable Development division in the first quarter of 2022-2023; - + Rigorous monitoring of environmental management as part of the deconstruction of the original Champlain Bridge continues.
-The main compensation project, which consists of creating a wetland favoring fish spawning, will be carried out in Saint-Ignace-de-Loyola starting in September 2022.
-Other contributing projects will be carried out following the deconstruction of the bridge.
+- + The characterizations of JCCBI's lands are still underway.
+They will make it possible to determine with greater precision all the actions required for the remediation and control of the contaminants during the execution of the projects and thus reduce the risks associated to these issues; - + JCCBI participates in the Federal Contaminated Sites Action Plan (FCSAP), administered by Environment and Climate Change Canada for the implementation of the mitigation measures to contain/pump or pump/treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) along the St. Lawrence River; - + Rigorous monitoring of environmental management as part of the deconstruction of the original Champlain Bridge continues.
+The main compensation project, which consists of creating a wetland favoring fish spawning in Saint-Ignace-de-Loyola, has been underway since September 2022.
+Other contributing projects will be carried out following the deconstruction of the bridge. - + In response to the new 2022-2026 Federal Sustainable Development Strategy, JCCBI has identified the following six Sustainable Development Goals (SDGs), which will form the pillars of its sustainable development strategy: - 9 Innovation and investment in green infrastructure; - 10 Supporting First Nations economic development through stakeholder management (mandatory SDG); - 11 Invest in public transit and active transportation, and promote access to green spaces and cultural and natural heritage; - 12 Managing contaminated sites (mandatory SDG); - 13 Implement measures to address climate change (carbon neutrality by 2050) (mandatory SDG); - 15 Better understand lands and forests and put forward biodiversity conservation measures. - JCCBI is continuing the process of developing and implementing a decentralized Environmental Management System (EMS).
+An assessment of the efforts required for its implementation was recently carried out with each of the divisions.